Chart Color Schemes

 Varsity Lakes was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Varsity Lakes, surveyed in June 2021, had a higher cultural diversity than most local areas, with 22.2% speaking a language other than English at home and 35.3% born overseas.
-Christianity was the predominant religion, comprising 43.7%.
-Judaism, at 0.2%, was slightly overrepresented compared to the rest of Queensland (0.3%).
+Varsity Lakes had a higher cultural diversity than most local markets, with 22.2% speaking a language other than English at home and 35.3% born overseas.
+Christianity was the predominant religion in Varsity Lakes, making up 43.7%.
+However, Judaism showed an overrepresentation of 0.2%, compared to 0.3% regionally.

 Frequently Asked Questions - Diversity